klaipher/GPTAttentionsComparison/README.md

 - **attention/**
   Contains the implementations of various attention mechanisms (including both fully vectorized and stateful versions of Performer attention).

-- **attention_matrices_comparison.ipynb**
-  A Jupyter Notebook for processing and visualizing metrics such as running time, memory usage, and cosine similarity across different attention methods.

 ## Installation